Filters Filters — Do I Need to Backwash a Cartridge Filter? Complete Guide

 Can you backwash a cartridge filter?

-Got a cartridge filter system and wondering if I can backwash it like other pool filters.
+Around $150 is what my pool store quoted to service my cartridge filter and I'm wondering if I can just backwash it myself like other filters.
 Is this possible or do I need to clean it differently?

 Quick Answer